Mercer 79, Mississippi 76

-Mercer 79, Mississippi 76:Langston Hall scored 17 points, including the game-winning 3-pointerwith two seconds to play, to lead the Bears to a road win over theRebels.
+Mercer 79, Mississippi 76:Langston Hall scored 17 points, including the game-winning 3-pointerwith six-tenths of a second to play, to lead the Bears to a road win over theRebels.

 Hall was 4-of-8 from 3-pointrange and 5-of-6 from the free-throw line, including two with 17seconds left to put Mercer (8-4) up by three.
 Ike Nwamu led the Bearswith 24 points off the bench while Jakob Gollon added 10 points andseven boards.